zenrootz/MobilePassThrough/README.md

 ## Credits

+ I have been a fan of level one techs for years.
+Wendell is a huge influance to us all.

+Credits to https://github.com/T-vK/MobilePassThrough aka T-vK for starting this off.

 Credits to [Wendell from Level1Techs](https:`//level1techs.com/) for his GPU passthrough guides/videos and [Misairu-G for his Optimus laptop dGPU passthrough guide](https://gist.github.com/Misairu-G/616f7b2756c488148b7309addc940b28).
 Without them I would have never even thought about creating this project.
 Thank you so much!!